 The College President and CEO shall serve as an ex-officio, non-voting member of the Committee.
-The College Secretary shall serve as secretary to the Committee.
+The College Secretary, or a nominee, shall serve as secretary to the Committee.

 The Committee is accountable to the Board.
-Except where the Board by resolution or through the Committee's Terms of Reference has authorised the Committee to act, the Committee has no authority to direct management or to commit Douglas College.
+Except where the Board by resolution or through the Committee's Terms of Reference has authorized the Committee to act, the Committee has no authority to direct management or to commit Douglas College.